locationtech/geogig/docs/_sources/repo/config.txt

 Parameters are divided in sections, and they are referred to in the form ``section.parameter``.

 When creating a new repository, we recommend that you set two parameters in the ``user`` section, which will identify you as the user of the repository.
 This is especially useful when sharing changes with others.
 When you later add changes to the repository to create new versions of your data, GeoGig will know who you are, so you will not have to enter this information manually each time.

-To define your user, you have to configure a name and an email address, using the ``user.name`` and ``user.email`` parameter.
+To define your user, you must configure a name and an email address using the ``user.name`` and ``user.email`` parameters.
 Substitute the values in quotes with your own name and email address.

 .. code-block:: console

    geogig config user.name "Author" geogig config user.email "author@example.com"

 You can get a display of all the configured values by using the ``-l`` option.

 .. code-block:: console